 Finally, are you ready to screen the potential buyers interested in your home?
 When you become an FSBO seller, you have to screen your own buyers.
 Typically, your real estate agent will do this for you and they will make sure the buyer has the funds or the ability to obtain a mortgage before they accept an offer.
 However, when you do this yourself, you have to be the one to screen buyers and make sure they have been pre-approved for a mortgage large enough to buy your home.

 Will You Really Save Money?

 Most FSBO sellers are trying to cut out the agent to save money.
 You may think selling your home on your own will save you money, but make sure you consider the expenses you will incur.
 You may have to spend hundreds of dollars every month for marketing, along with giving up plenty of your time to show the home.

 Along with the expenses you can easily predict, if your home sits on the market longer than a month, you will have to keep up with the mortgage payments while you go through the selling process.
 If you’ve already bought your next home, this may start to cause financial stress after just a few months.

-It’s not necessarily unsafe to sell your home yourself, but hiring a professional real estate associate does come with benefits.
+It’s not necessarily unsafe to sell your home yourself, but hiring a professional real estate agent does come with benefits.
 Keep in mind, they work full time to sell the home for you, while you will have to treat the process as a second job.
-Before you decide to become an FSBO seller, consider what you will need to do and what you are giving up when you hire a real estate associate to sell your home for you.
+Before you decide to become an FSBO seller, consider what you will need to do and what you are giving up when you hire an agent to sell your home for you.